hank1224/db-query-skillset/README.md

 # Skills Example

 > [!NOTE]
-> To use Copilot Extensions, you must be enrolled in the limited public beta.
->
+> Copilot Extensions are in public preview and may be subject to change.
+Pre-release terms apply.
-> All enrolled users with a GitHub Copilot Individual subscription can use Copilot Extensions.
+> Copilot Extensions require a GitHub Copilot license of any type.
->
-> For enrolled organizations or enterprises with a Copilot Business or Copilot Enterprise subscription, organization owners and enterprise administrators can grant access to Copilot Extensions.

 ## Description

-This is an example skills copilot extension, designed to create random data for a number of development purposes.
-The purpose of this to showcase how an extension can be created using skills
+This is an example Skillset Copilot Extension, designed to create random test and example data for a number of development purposes.
+The purpose of this to showcase how an extension can be created as a Skillset.

 ## Installation:
 1. Clone the repository: